Best Snacks From the UK: Welsh Cakes and Rock Cookies

-Welsh cakes are cookies that are very like scones.
-They have also been known as bakestones in Wales, coming from the fact that they were cooked on what they called a bakestone, which was a cast iron griddle set atop a cooking fire.
+Welsh cakes are cookies that are very like scones and have also been known as "bakestones" in Wales, coming from the cooking technique used.
+This snack or dessert was cooked on what was called a "bakestone", which was a cast iron griddle or a large flat stone set atop a cooking fire.

 Welsh Cakes, Rock Cakes, or Scotch Rocks